jbostoen/iTop-custom-extensions/docs/iTop implementation/hints.md

 # Themes
-* css -> contains two .scss-files with some variables, but lots of them are still hardcoded...
+* css -> contains css-variables.scss and light-grey.scss, but most colors are still 'hardcoded' rather than using a variable.